 I was having a conversation with a friend who is majoring in electrical and computer engineering and we were talking about extracurricular coding projects.
 He suggested that I try making a hangman game.
 A week later, I started the Elixir for Programmers course on Codestool which coincidentally had me make a hangman game so I could improve my knowledge of Elixir.
 Perfect timing!

-Dave Thomas, who is a programmer, author, and editor, came out with Elixir for Programmers a few years ago.
-The course starts off by having the user download Elixir, install Hex, and introduces them to IEx.
-Dave is using Elixir 1.5 throughout the course and I was running on Elixir 1.9.4.
-After the installation, Dave walks the user through the process of creating a new project, writing a dictionary module, and running some code.
-He then runs the user through a quick tutorial on Elixir types such as integers, atoms, strings, tuples, etc. Since this course is for programmers, he just covers how certain types are handled in Elixir.
+Dave Thomas - programmer, author, and editor -came out with Elixir for Programmers a few years ago.
+My own journey with the program began by downloading Elixir, installing Hex, and becoming acquainted with IEx.
+Dave’s weapon of choice was Elixir 1.5 and I was running on Elixir 1.9.4.
+After the installation, Dave guided me through the process of creating a new project, writing a dictionary module, and running some code.
+He then ran me through a quick tutorial on Elixir types such as integers, atoms, strings, tuples, etc.

 After the introductory sections, I began my descent into the infinite binary abyss that is functional programming.
 This felt like a hero’s journey through treacherous challenges with a middle aged British man as my shaman, but I merely scratched the surface of Elixir.
 Perspective is everything.

 As I proceeded to concoct a working hangman application, I was gracefully guided along many side quests such as creating free standing applications, discussing supervisors, and making an OTP server.
 At first, these seemed like unnecessary tasks that slowed down my progress, but as I neared the peak of this symbolic mountain, I looked back in appreciation.
 Through thick and thin, trial and error, for worse and for better, Dave Thomas had utilized my boundless potential as a baby programmer to create the beautiful hangman game I saw before me.